ajinkya-kulkarni/PySpatialHistologyAnalysis/README.md

 #### App Overview

-This is a web application for analyzing H&E images using the PySpatialHistologyAnalysis package, which utilizes the [StarDist](https://github.com/stardist/stardist) and the [PySAL](https://pysal.org/) packages under it's hood.
+This is primarily a [web application](https://pyspatialhistologyinformation.streamlit.app/) for analyzing H&E images using the PySpatialHistologyAnalysis package, which utilizes the [StarDist](https://github.com/stardist/stardist) and the [PySAL](https://pysal.org/) packages under it's hood.
 The app allows the user to upload an H&E image, and it performs object (nuclei) detection on the image using the StarDist2D model.
 The detected objects are then highlighted and displayed alongside the original image.
+Spatial analysis is then performed on the detected nuclei, and finally a spreadsheet of all the results is prepared.

 ![App Screenshots](https://github.com/ajinkya-kulkarni/PySpatialAnalysis/blob/main/screenshot1.png)